 If my child does not have digital or online access at home, how will the school support them to access remote education?

 Where a child does not have access to a device, the school will do whatever it can to support parents with laptops, where they are available, and by providing paper-based learning packs.

 If there is a lack of technological devices in the household, parents should contact the school via firstname.lastname@example.org to seek support.

 Special Educational Needs and Disabilities

-Parents who require additional support at home should email the email@example.com email so that the SENCO and inclusion team can offer help and ideas.
+During any long-term absence from school, parents of children with SEND who require additional support at home should email the email@example.com email so that the SENCO and inclusion team can offer help and ideas.